 I am sure all of us would love to have a caseload of clients who come in on time, ready to work on their issues, make progress at a steady pace, and pay on time (preferably in cash!).
 Unfortunately, this is, for most of us, not a fact of life.

-Therapy is much more challenging with coerced, reluctant, or difficult clients.
+Therapy is much more difficult with coerced, reluctant, or challenging clients.
 These are typically clients who are not necessarily ready to make a change in their life, but have been forced to do so by the court system, the child welfare system, or their spouse or significant other.
 We deal with Axis II patients, angry parents who are in the middle of a divorce, and patients who will not pay.

 When a client like this enters our offices, we find ourselves cautious, perhaps even afraid or avoidant of approaching issues for fear of the client’s reaction.
 And to top it off, there are also ethical, legal, clinical, and risk-management choices when making decisions about how to work with difficult clients.
 But difficult patients need access to therapy too.
 This article will include advice on how to work with challenging clients and tips for taking care of yourself while doing so.

 If we look at the stages that Prochaska and Norcross (2001) suggest occur in therapy, we could put challenging clients into the precontemplation stage; these clients likely do not have any intention of changing in the foreseeable future.